1 1/4¢ Albert Gallatin

 A number of technological changes developed during the course of producing the series, resulting in a number of varieties due to gum, luminescence, precancels and perforations plus sheet, coil and booklet formats.
 Additionally, seven rate changes occurred while the Prominent Americans Series was current, giving collectors who specialize in first and last day of issue covers an abundance of collecting opportunities.

 The 1 ¼¢ denomination pictures Albert Gallatin.

-After graduating in the top of his class from the Academy of Geneva, Gallatin and a friend secretly set sail for the US in May 1779.
-Throughout his time in America, Gallatin took part in several business ventures, including the production and sale of glass works and muskets.
+After graduating at the top of his class from the Academy of Geneva, Gallatin and a friend secretly set sail for the US in May 1779.
+Throughout his time in America, Gallatin took part in several business ventures, including the production and sale of glassworks and muskets.
 He also taught French at Harvard University.

 Gallatin began his political career in 1789 as a member of the Pennsylvania state constitutional convention.
 The following year he was elected to the Pennsylvania General Assembly.
 In 1793, he was elected to the US Senate.
 He was removed shortly after due to protests that he’d not been a US citizen for at least nine years, as is required by law to hold that position.

 Despite the publicized controversy, Gallatin was elected to the House of Representatives in 1795, later becoming the majority leader.
 As a leader of the New Democratic-Republican Party, he was the primary spokesman on financial matters and was a founding member of the House Committee on Finance (which later became the Ways and Means Committee).